 The financial services industry presents an incredible opportunity for Millennials looking for not just a job but a career.
-The demographics of our industry alone make a compelling case.
-In a previous blog post, it was noted that the average adviser is over age 50 and approaching retirement within the next ten years.
+The demographics of our industry alone make a compelling case as the average financial professional is over age 50 and approaching retirement within the next ten years.
 We are going to see many of those practices needing to be transitioned and eventually succeeded, and Millennials like myself are well-positioned to take advantage of that.

 But there’s more to this than just demographics.
-There are many things about being a financial adviser that should appeal to Millennials.
+There are many things about being a financial professional that should appeal to Millennials.

-Financial advisers make a difference.
+Financial professionals make a difference.
 Millennials are a generation known for wanting to make a difference in this world, and many are taking career paths more focused on impact than on money.
-Our core benefit as advisers is the ability to truly help people.
+Our core benefit as financial professionals is the ability to truly help people.
 We educate them, act as a sounding board for ideas and give them the confidence to make financial decisions that will shape the course of their lives.

-Financial advisers increasingly work in teams.
+Financial professionals increasingly work in teams.
 Millennials often prefer to work in teams, something that was emphasized in our education.
 We prefer the personal interaction, working with others and sharing ideas to solve problems.
-The life insurance industry has traditionally been a career where advisers were ‘lone wolves,’ but that is changing.
+The life insurance industry has traditionally been a career where financial professionals were ‘lone wolves,’ but that is changing.
 The complexity of the financial and regulatory world we live in almost requires that we work in teams.
 Millennials can help drive that change and be integral team members.

 I was recruited into this business right out of college.
 The recruiter who found me was looking for competitive, yet intelligent, athletes (not sure how I got selected with that criteria!).
 I was a psychology major with a business minor, and I really didn’t know what I wanted to do for a career.
 The personality profile tests I took online were pointing me to either sales or non-profit work.
 Those seemed to be irreconcilably different to me, however, the more I learned about financial advising the more I knew this career was right for me.
 I can be entrepreneurial, build my own business and rely on my competitive instincts, while at the same time be truly helping people and making a real difference in their lives.
 I was blessed to find this career path, and I hope more Millennials will find our industry as rewarding as I have.